jljacko/AnaGame/README.md

 	TrecPointerKey::GetNewSelfTrecPointerAlt<base_self, sub_self>(param);

 This basically combines 2 and 3, but it only works when the base class has the _SetSelf_ method

+More Information about the _TrecPointerKey_ and _TrecPointer_ Initialization can be found here: https://github.com/TrecApps/AnaGame/wiki/TrecPointers-2-Initializing

 ### TrecPointerSoft: useful for self references